How it all begun

 Whitney takes a single stick from the pack and lights it.
 Then, she places it between her lips.
 She inhales, and begins to sputter, choking, coughing and (even) spitting everywhere.

 “Ewww,” Clarice screeches when she notices a small glob of Whitney’s saliva on her purse.
+The spit is barely visible but Clarice makes much ado about nothing.

 “What a loser,” Rodney laughs coldly, snatching the cigarette from Whitney and tucking it between his lips.
 He inhales calmly as though he has done it a million times.
 “But are you still doing here?”
 Rodney demands, glaring at Whitney.

 “Shoo, shoo,” he waves at her as though she is a pesky fly.
+He looks at her as though she is the unruly gum stuck under his shoes.

-Tears from in Whitney’s eyes.
 She begins to stammer incomprehensibly.

+“What are you doing in here?”
 Whitney looks up at the person speaking to her.
 It’s the janitor.

 “I have to clean here!
 School is over.
 Everyone is gone.”